CHAPTER 4 CONTINUED ACCRETION PART I

 2. D torques and follows also per principles 15.2 and 18.2.

 3. A) D rotates per principle 13 and 15.6.
-Because It loses its above mechanism for following the rotation of A. D instead will have a virtual rotation as A pulls away, but this virtual rotation should be enough to still cause D to hit A, but off center, so D again would torque, and also follow A around.
+Because It loses its above mechanism for following the rotation of A. D instead will have a virtual rotation as A pulls away, but this virtual rotation should be enough to still cause D to hit A, but off center, so D again would torque, and also form a resultant with the unison motion, breaking that "pure" unison motion to one at an angle again to A's unison motion, but keeping the point of contact AD the same.
 This all happens in the first instance, and repeats for every other "instance".
-MATH NEEDS TO BE DONE HERE AS TO IF TO FAST CAUSE REBOUND ETC Therefore D rotates A while following its rotation around and also has a unison linear motion the same as ABC, until D reaches its midpoint.
+Therefore D rotates A while following its rotation around by this new mechanism.
+But D has to reach its midpoint before the length of A is in line with its linear motion, else D will impend it.

-B) Once rotation begins and follows as outlined in 3A here, if, and likely, D rotates to direct hit side it is actually impeding the rotation of A. When this happens D is at top of A. A rotates on D. All rotation ABC goes into A's rotation on D, as it sweeps up past ABC.
-Depending on position D and A may reach mid-points and go off as a doublet with speed > c.
-Or more likely A rotates all around D, each torqueing and rotating on each others, and then A re-hits BC and rebounds , leaving D in space with virtual rotation and linear speed same as BC's linear, and BC continue with linear speed at c.
+B) Once rotation begins and follows as outlined in 3A here, if, and likely, D rotates to direct hit side it is actually impeding the rotation of A. When this happens D is at top of A. All unison motion is diminished to zero.
+A rotates on D. All rotation ABC goes into A's rotation on D, as it BC has indirectly been impeded by D also though A. Depending on position D and A may reach mid-points and go off as a doublet with speed > c.
+Or more likely A rotates all around D, each torqueing and rotating on each others, and then either A o D re-hits BC and rebounds as per principle 18, leaving the other P in space with virtual rotation and it should then probably hit BC And torque to it and form a triplet.
+Else it just rotates in space and BC is left completely motionless.

 C) But if by chance D is on the overtaking side relative to A's rotation when it reached midpoint, it accelerates A to re-rotate back around D. But it can’t as that motion runs into BC.
-This cause their rotation to rotate off of C, moving the end of the arm A away from D so that D's release linear has a amount that re-hits A above midpoint, and off balance some, causing the process of torque and follow, and rotation downward until the Particle D is parallel with BC.
+This causes again rotation off of C, but with more motion, moving the end of the arm A away from D so that D's release linear has a amount that re-hits A above midpoint, and off balance some, causing the process of torque and follow, and rotation downward until the Particle D is parallel with BC.
 Then CBAD synchronizes, even though the feedback off B to C to A if necessary, until DCB are aligned.
-That is DABC can re-rotate off of D without rebound because rotation accelerates B at midpoint which rotates back though C and equalizes the system, until all three particles BCD are in line and touching for the ensemble ABCD which moves off at c and with a rotational velocity also.
+That is DABC can re-rotate off of D without rebound because rotation accelerates B at midpoint which rotates back though C and equalizes the system, until all three particles BCD are in line and touching, but unbalanced all on one side from the midpoint to midpoint contact of B to A, for the ensemble ABCD which moves off at c (original velocity of 3P) and with a rotational velocity also.

 11. D hits C. All rotation ABC is stopped.
 Here things get kind of stuffed up, like in my cabin.
 All rotation goes into C (easiest outlet) and C and D torque, but C re-torques to B and A, then accelerates both A and B by principle 9 because it has a midpoint alignment to both, though with B a whole line of contact.
 Also, as A and B are perpendicular to C, this causes a dual motion (compounded motion) to occur.
 However, when C pushes A it causes A to rotate on C back to B and then to C and as C can't rotate so the whole process “starts over”.

-So by principle 5, the only outlet for all rotational motion to go is into accelerating B. Here B has that linear acceleration and its original linear motion, which come together as a compounded resultant.
-From there B accelerates A, by principle 9, such that the result is A moving off >c, and B sliding down it and away with a diminished compounded motion.
-C is left moving at c and D overtaking it from the get go as per overtaking hit chapter 2, resulting in a doublet forming.
+So by principle 5 and 18.6, the only outlet for all rotational motion to go is into accelerating B. Here B has that linear acceleration and its original linear motion, which come together as a compounded resultant.
+From there B hits A and turns to it, accelerates A, by principle 9, such that the result is A and B moving off >c..
+C is left motionless with D torqueing to it and from there resulting in a doublet forming.

 12. D hits B. All rotation ABC is stopped.
 Then thing happen almost as in as in #11 but in reverse.
 Here all rotational motion ends up in B. B torques to D but re-torques to C and A both, so rebounds (first toward D actually, then back between AC).
 Here the motion ends up again split in this case between A and C. Both A and C get accelerated immediately until their speeds are such that B traveling in a diagonal without pressing C and A. Note: first draw the vector of B rebound together with its original linear motion, then split it between C and A, but any acceleration of C must come from the compounded motion component that is in that direction.
 Likewise in #11 above).

-Why do I think ABC re-rotate off D when it should rotate off of C also, and be dual rotation and rebound?
-This is because of the feedback from B to C to A. When A rotates off of C it goes through B to A and back to C. This locks them together as it were.
+So ABC re-rotate off D both by principle 17.5, and because of the feedback from B to C to A. When A rotates off of C it goes through B to A and back to C. This locks them together as it were.
 Even when A rotates off of D this mechanism holds then together even while being rotated off D, a continuous interplay allowing the rotation of D to override the rotation off of C.

 SO THERE ARE OTHER SENERAIOS here that have not been done, and I am a little confused why they seem to be more possibilities based on position here but not in the other cases, but cannot do now.